HorseScary/waybar-stuff/README.md

-# Some waybar config stuff
+# Some waybar configs

-wanted to mess with waybar stuff
+wanted to mess with waybar